nigelcharman/ombfw-videos/script/source.md

 To update the observation you'll need to be logged in to an iNaturalist account.

-If you're not already, click on the link in the top right to Log In.
+If you're not already, click on the Log In link in the top right to Log In.

 ---
 (video: